Representation of non-semibounded quadratic forms and orthogonal additivity: Introduction

 and we consider the following quadratic form defined on $\D(T)$

 \end{example}

-The key hypothesis of the representation theorem mentioned before are semiboundedness and closability of the Hermitean quadratic form.
-While the later is a necessary condition, the previous example shows that semiboundedness is not.
-In fact, $Q$ is representable by construction (see also Definition~\ref{def:weakrepresentable}) but we have not assumed semiboundedness for $T$ (see also the simple example of the quantum mechanical position operator on $L^2(\R)$ in Subsection~\ref{subsec:position}).
-The assumption of semiboundedness can be weakened in various ways.
-For instance, in terms of sectorial quadratic forms (see \cite{kato55,kato95}) or indefinite metric spaces, which appear naturally in perturbation theory of, e.g., Dirac-Coulomb operators (cf., \cite{grubisic13,schmitz15}).
+The key hypothesis of the representation theorem mentioned before are semiboundedness and closability of the Hermitian quadratic form.
+While the latter is shown to be a necessary condition (see Definition~\ref{def:strongrepresentability} and Theorem~\ref{thm:reprimpliesclosable}) the previous example shows that semiboundedness is not.
+In fact, the quadratic form $Q$ given in Eq.~\eqref{eq:defQsa} is represented by a, in general, non-semibounded self-adjoint operator $T$, see also the example of the quantum mechanical position operator on $L^2(\R)$ in Subsection~\ref{subsec:position}).

+Over the years, many authors have tried to remove the condition of semiboundedness and have proved that it can be weakened in various ways.
+For instance, in terms of sectorial quadratic forms (see \cite{kato55, kato95}), accretive quadratic forms (cf.\ \cite{mcintosh1}) or indefinite metric spaces, which appear naturally in perturbation theory of, e.g., Dirac-Coulomb operators (cf.\ \cite{grubisic13, schmitz15}).
+None of these generalisations can be applied to the general situation described by the example above without further restrictions on the operator $T$.

+In Theorem~\ref{thm:mainthm1} we give sufficient conditions for a closable, non-semibounded quadratic form to be strongly representable by a self-adjoint operator $T$ (see Definition~\ref{def:strongrepresentability} for details) and allowing an integral representation as in Eq.~\eqref{eq:defQsa}.
+These analytical conditions include a direct integral decomposition of the underlying Hilbert space (cf.\ conditions \textbf{H1}, \textbf{H2} and \textbf{H3} in Section~\ref{sect:representation}).
+In particular, these hypothesis allow to write the following formula for the extension $(\bQ,\bD)$ of the given quadratic form: